 When signing up for promotional mail and e-mail

 When you sign up for promotional mail and e-mails or request information from us, we may collect your name, mailing address and e-mail address.
 We collect this personal data so we can send you information regarding future events and seminars in accordance with your marketing preferences (e.g. areas of practice).
 In addition, we may also collect certain analytics information from recipients of our promotional e-mails to better understand what marketing is of interest to our members, where this is permitted by applicable law.

 If you change your mind and wish to unsubscribe from marketing communications that we send to you, you can do so either by following the ‘unsubscribe’ instructions included in each marketing e-mail we send to you or, alternatively, by contacting us and instructing us to amend the marketing preferences we hold for your account.

-When you request membership to the FBLS or registration for a seminar or event, we may collect information about your request.
+When you request membership to the FBLS or registration for an event, we may collect information about your request.
 We may also ask you to provide personal preference information, such as biographical information, your profession, year of qualification, area(s) of practice, name of law firm or company, professional or personal address, country of residence but the information provided by you is entirely optional.
 We collect personal preference information because it helps us in developing marketing that meet users and members’ needs.

 When contributing to our Website